tohas1986/openbmc/poky/documentation/overview-manual/concepts.rst

               do_package[sstate-plaindirs] = "${PKGD} ${PKGDEST}"

--  The ``do_deploy[stamp-extra-info] = "${MACHINE_ARCH}"`` line appends extra
+-  The ``do_deploy[stamp-extra-info] = "${MACHINE_ARCH}"`` line appends
-   metadata to the :ref:`stamp file <overview-manual/concepts:stamp files and the rerunning of tasks>`.
+   extra metadata to the :ref:`stamp file <overview-manual/concepts:stamp files and the rerunning of tasks>`.
 In this case, the metadata makes the task specific to a machine's architecture.
+   See
+   ":ref:`bitbake:bitbake-user-manual/bitbake-user-manual-execution:the task list`"
-   See the ":ref:`bitbake-user-manual/bitbake-user-manual-execution:the task list`" section in the BitBake User Manual for more information on the ``stamp-extra-info`` flag.
+   section in the BitBake User Manual for more information on the ``stamp-extra-info`` flag.